 Stand Up Against Bullying

 The District’s commitment to addressing bullying behavior begins with promoting a positive school climate at each school.
-Administrators, teachers and school staff strive to build positive relationships with students and families so that they feel safe, valued, and supported.
+Administrators, teachers, and school staff strive to build positive relationships with students and families so they feel safe, valued, and supported.
 Our District-wide integrated behavior system, Positive Behavioral Interventions and Support, is instrumental in teaching students respect, responsibility, and accountability from an early age.
 As part of PBIS, every school establishes clear expectations for the behavior expected in all classrooms and areas of school.
 Students are explicitly taught these expectations, and schools apply positive reinforcement and consistent consequences.
 Other school-wide programs include Peaceful Playgrounds, Ben’s Bells, and Healthy Play.

 Everyone needs to be aware not only about the warning signs and effects of bullying, but also about the ways to intervene and provide support.
 Annually, every employee participates in training specific to preventative measures, procedures for reporting, proactive support, and rights of students.
 Students and parents are educated through school lessons, activities, and parent handbooks.

 An employee who suspects or witnesses an incident of bullying must immediately report the bullying or suspected bullying to the principal or principal’s designee.
 A student who is experiencing bullying, or believes another student is experiencing bullying, is to report the situation to the principal or another school employee.
 A school administrator will investigate all reports of bullying.
 If the principal determines that bullying has occurred, appropriate discipline will be administered according to District policy.
 Regardless of the outcome of the investigation the principal will meet with the involved students to review the findings of the investigation and develop an action plan, as applicable, to ensure the needs of the student are met.